 The Rite of Christian Initiation of Adults, or RCIA, the process by which adults enter the Catholic Church, has had a name change to Order of Christian Initiation for Adults, also know as OCIA.
 The change applies to both the process by which adults enter the church and the book that contains the liturgical text.

 This change is a part of the continued effort to update liturgical texts to reflect greater fidelity to the original Latin.
 The name change also reflects the understanding that the Order of Christian Initiation of Adults is not a single rite, but rather a collection of liturgical rites used for persons who are entering the Catholic Church.
-The revised text of the OCIA will be released in December, 2024.
+The revised text of the OCIA was released December, 2024.

-Marriage and OCIA:
+Marriage and OCIA

 The OCIA Process at St. Stephen is year-round.
 We welcome you to inquire any time of year.
 A person's faith journey always begins with God's initiation.
 God's presence can feel like a knocking door, a curiosity, a sense of wonder, a longing for healing, and inner peace.
 Mysteriously, faith gradually changes from belief in something to belief in Someone with a desire to know that person even more.